Notes on Temperance

 He also drew a distinction between temperance and self-control [LW · GW].
 While a person with self-control is able to resist the temptation to do something they are sorely tempted to do, a temperate person is not so very tempted in the first place: they have better-regulated desires and do not typically need exceptional self control to overcome them.

 In addition to the ordinary failure of intemperance, you may also respond to desire with an unhealthy asceticism or anorexia as a sort of counterfeit temperance.
-Such a thing suggests either that you are so intemperate that you cannot trust yourself to respond to desire appropriately, or that you are ironically giving into desire but in a pathologically inverted way.
+To do so suggests either that you are so intemperate that you cannot trust yourself to respond to desire appropriately, or that you are ironically giving into desire but in a pathologically inverted way.

 Can we shape our desires?

-“De gustibus non est disputandum” (there’s no accounting for taste), goes the saying, suggesting that when we get down to the level of desire and raw preference, we leave the arena of argument and reason [LW · GW] and choice for a place where the irrational holds sway and we must simply take at face value what we find.
+“De gustibus non est disputandum” (there’s no accounting for taste), goes the saying.
+It suggests that desire and preference are not amenable to argument and reason [LW · GW].
+Rather, the irrational holds sway and we must simply take at face value what we find.

 But it is not so simple as that.
 For one thing, our desires do change over time, and while some of this is not under our control (hello puberty!), some seems to be.